Please read the entire FAQ. It will answer your questions about Taste and See Gardens.

 First and foremost, I am a follower of Jesus Christ, the Son of God.
 Secondly I love being outside working on the land.

-I grew up on a hog farm in northeast Wisconsin, in the township of Montpelier, just south of Luxemburg.
-I also worked at the Ellisville Dairy co-op cheese factory making cheddar cheese and during high school I earned my cheese makers license.
+I grew up on a farm in northeast Wisconsin, in the township of Montpelier, just south of Luxemburg.
+In addition to working on the farm, I also worked at the Ellisville Dairy co-op cheese factory making cheddar cheese.
+During high school I earned my cheese makers license.
 After high school, I attended Carroll College in Waukesha and earned a degree in Computer Science and Mathematics.
-I spent many years working at GE Medical Systems, AGFA Healthcare and other companies building CT Scanners and other Healthcare computer systems.
+I spent many years working at GE Medical Systems, AGFA Healthcare and other companies writing software for CT Scanners and other Healthcare information systems.

-Now I am applying all that I have learned to grow the best tasting, highest quality produce for you and my family.
+Now I am applying all that I have learned to grow the best tasting, highest quality produce for my family and for you.

 As I have grown older, I know how important fresh, locally grown and chemical free food is for our health and longevity.